 |Best High-End Lenovo IdeaPad||IdeaPad S940|

 Lenovo was founded in China in 1984.
 The company struggled during its early years.
-It tried, and failed, to establish itself in different niches.
-They’ve failed at importing televisions and creating digital watches.
-The first major success for the company wasn’t related to manufacturing.
+It tried and failed to establish itself in different niches.
+They’ve been unable to import televisions and creating digital watches.
+The first significant success for the company wasn’t related to manufacturing.
 Instead, Lenovo succeeded as a QA company for computers sold in China.

-Lenovo’s first successful product were circuit boards capable of processing Chinese characters.
+Lenovo’s first successful product was circuit boards capable of processing Chinese characters.
 Lenovo produced these boards for IBM’s personal computers.
 Another major success for the company was the Tianxi computer.
-It was super popular PC sold in the growing Chinese market.
+It was a super popular PC sold in the growing Chinese market.

-But the company didn’t make a major push into western markets until Lenovo acquired IBM’s personal computer business in 2005.
-The acquisition brought not only the world-famous ThinkPad brand but also IBM’s sales channels and offices located in western countries.
+But the company didn’t make a significant push into western markets until Lenovo acquired IBM’s computer business in 2005.
+The acquisition brought the world-famous ThinkPad brand and IBM’s sales channels and offices located in western countries.
 The second major acquisition took place in 2014.
 That was the year when Lenovo bought Motorola from Google.

 Today, Lenovo is an international company with offices all over the world.
 It’s headquartered in Beijing, China.
 The company is known for its laptop business and was leading the global notebook market in 2018.
 HP topped Lenovo in the first three quarters of 2019.
 Today, Lenovo is the second-largest notebook manufacturer in the world.

 But in its heart, Lenovo is a PC manufacturer.
 It’s still the world’s biggest PC manufacturer.
-The majority of these numbers come from laptops from its two biggest brands.
+The majority of these numbers come from laptops from its two most prominent brands.
 ThinkPad and IdeaPad.
-Let’s delve into both brands and find out major differences between the two.
+Let’s delve into both brands and find out the significant differences between the two.

 Differences Between ThinkPad and IdeaPad Brands